wn/cs4231_notes/Lecture Notes/lecture2.md

 ## Monitors

-- Two queues
+- Two queues required
   - Queue of process waiting for monitor's lock, which is required to enter synchronized functions.
   - Queue of process waiting to be notified from a condition.
 Enters queue when `wait()` is called.
 - Two kind of monitors
-  - Hoare monitor
+  - *Hoare monitor*
     - One of the threads that was waiting on the condition continues execution.
-  - Java semantics
+  - *Java semantics*
     - The thread that makes the notify call continue its execution.
 - `synchronized`
   - Only enter monitor if no one is in.
   - Else, block.
   - When thread leaves the method, notify (or notifyAll, depending on semantics) waiting threads.
 - Nested monitors in Java
   - Do not use nested `synchronized` code as when the inner `synchronized` code is blocked, the outer `synchronized` code may still be blocked.